-And students who enroll with a scholarship partner can save even more.
-Because the courses are self-paced, they’re a great option if you are working while you take classes.
+Online courses that are self-paced are a great option if you are working while you take classes.
 You can make progress in your courses before or after work, on the weekends, or even on your lunch break!
 And if you are worried about taking that next step and committing yourself to college coursework, you can get your feet wet by taking a free trial at StraighterLine, which leads us to the next and final tip:

 4 - Try a course for free!